kaspernissen/docs.humio.com/content/operation/installation/humio_environment_variables.md

 # When a query results in larger results, the query is aborted, and gets a warning of "State too large.
 Lower your limits to get results."
 # If you have few but large queries, you may increase this to e.g. MaxHeapSize/32 or even MaxHeapSize/16, but with a high risk of OOM.
 #MAX_INTERNAL_STATESIZE=...

+# By default, root is able to query data in all dataspaces without being a member of them, and is able to set retention setting and delete data from all dataspaces.
+# Setting ENFORCE_AUDITABLE=true restricts root from this: He is no longer member of a dataspace unless explicitly added,
+#  and can only set retention or delete data by having the explicit permission granted, like any other user with that permission.
+# See `audit-logs`for more informartion on how the audit logging works.
+# Default: false
+#ENFORCE_AUDITABLE=false

 # How long should the `sensitive` part of the audit log be kept.
 Default to 200 years.
 # Set as number of days.
 Example: 10 years = 3653 days.